 There are several viruses and bacteria, alone or in combination, that can cause kennel cough in dogs.

 The most common virus that causes kennel cough is canine parainfluenza virus, and the most common bacteria is Bordetella bronchiseptica.
+A dog gets kennel cough by inhaling the airborne germs spread from an infected dog through sneezing and coughing.

 Canine parainfluenza virus usually causes mild symptoms in dogs that last for less than 6 days.